JanneMattila/www/docs/_posts/2024/12/2024-12-31-mi-and-across-tenants.markdown

 }
 ```

+**Hurray!** We have now verified that _Contoso_ can now access _Litware_ resources without sharing any secrets.

-Here's our updated architecture diagram:
+Here's our updated architecture diagram to illustrate the above:

 {% include imageEmbed.html link="/assets/posts/2024/12/31/mi-across-tenants/mi-across-tenants.png" %}